Dragonmystic707/exalted-reincarnated/docs/System/The System.md

 They may gain, or lose Intimacies as they see fit, though they should have at least three and at most five.

+### Group Resolve

+Social actions against groups of people, rather than individuals, suffer from the lack of intimacy, as well as logistics.
+Any social action taken against multiple characters with a magnitude of “Crowd” (50 people) or larger gains +2 to their Resolve.

+Crowds of magnitude “City” or larger cannot be addressed by a simple roll, and instead must be done through an Encounter.

 <table>
 <tbody>
 <tr class="odd">